demo-hub/TrustTheProcess/README.md

-# AgilePlanning
+# Trust The Process
-Website for your scrum planning sessions
+Website for your planning sessions